sctewn/BasicBinanceTradingBot/README.md

 This bot will save the details of the transaction in a csv file so you can keep track of it.

-The code could still have some bugs, so please tell me about them or contribute to improve it.
+The code could still have some bugs, so please tell me about them or contribute to improve it that would be even great!.

 #### Futures releases: